Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Refined Orbifold Euler Characteristic of

 \subsection{A realization of the abstract QFT}

-In this subsection we first recall some results about the orbifold Euler characteristic $\chi(\overline{\cM}_{g,n}/S_n)$ of the Deligne-Mumford moduli space of stable curves (cf. \cite{bh, hz, pe}).
-Inspired by these results, we will define a refined orbifold Euler characteristic by assigning a particular Feynman rule to the stable graphs, such that the realization of the abstract $n$-point function $\wcF_{g,n}$ contains the information of $\chi(\overline{\cM}_{g,n}/S_n)$.
+In this subsection, we first recall some well-known results about the orbifold Euler characteristic of $\Mbar_{g,n}$ (see \cite{bh, hz, pe}), and then construct a particular realization of the abstract QFT by assigning Feynman rules inspired by these works to the stable graphs.
+The refined orbifold Euler characteristic $\chi_{g,n}(t,\kappa)$ will be defined to be the realization of $\wcF_{g,n}$.

-The orbifold Euler characteristic of the moduli space ${\cM}_{g,n}$ has been computed by Harer and Zagier \cite{hz}, and also been derived using the perturbative series of quantum field theory by Penner \cite{pe}.
-The result is as follows: